ALow123/CS598DLH-CADRE/README.md

 <br/>**Note**: The start of your path will contain "/content/drive/MyDrive/".
 Add the rest of the path that points to where your downloaded repository is.
 4. Open the "Project_Code.ipynb" file and execute the instructions listed.
 <br/>**Note**: Be sure to change the runtime to the T4 GPU in order for resources not to be maxed.
 Consider paying for premium GPUs if you would like to test larger hyperparameters.
+5. If you would like to change any parameters, open run_cf.py and change the hyperparameters listed in the args dictionary.

 ## Data Download Instructions